Feedback Loops & Label API: Labeling and feedback best practices

 Transaction states indicate where the transaction is safe, needs attention, or must be blocked.
 States also indicate the action taken by the SEON system with the transaction, considering states like traffic lights.

-Approve | The transaction is safe and considered legitimate to pass through. |
+ApproveThe transaction is safe and considered legitimate to pass through.

-Review | The transaction is suspicious and needs a manual review to decide whether it is safe or fraudulent. |
+ReviewThe transaction is suspicious and needs a manual review to decide whether it is safe or fraudulent.

-Decline | The transaction is considered fraudulent and blocked. |
+DeclineThe transaction is considered fraudulent and blocked.

 Labels

 Labels containing the final truth are usually added to SEON with a delay that your business defines: how much time is required for the clear verification.
 If you are running manual reviews, the outcome of the fraud analyst review will also be a verification label, depending on the time spent on this work.
-If you are a lending or BNPL business, the first installment due to pay typically defines this delay.
+If you are a lending or BNPL business, the first instalment due to pay typically defines this delay.

-Labeling both negative and positive signals is important: this will provide the most training data about your business's risk profile.
+Labeling both negative and positive signals is important: this will provide the best training data about your business's risk profile.
 Since malicious events are much rarer than legitimate ones, negative labels (like fraud, chargeback, and default) are naturally less frequent than positives.
 Our algorithms take this distribution into account.

 Label API

 To ensure the most complete coverage of labeling, we recommend using our Label API to feed transaction labels to SEON at scale.
+Labels can overwrite or confirm the original State SEON provided when the transaction took place.
+Using the Label API is free of charge.

-See our full Label API v2 documentation here: https://docs.seon.io/api-reference/label-api-v2
+See our full Label API v2 documentation here: https://docs.seon.io/api-reference/label-api#label-api-request .

 Manual Labeling